CorneDeJong/Blog/index.md

 # Welcome!

 **Some notes for the reader.**
-- My own opinion.
-- Doesn't need to be correct (I try my best).
+- Opinions are my own.
 - Just some notes that can help you.
 - Blogging helps me learn.
-- will be brief at the beginning.

 **Focuse area: IT Security technical.**